DustinHendrickson/mod-ollama-chat/README.md

 For detailed logs of bot responses, prompt generation, and LLM interactions, enable debug mode via your server logs or module-specific settings.

-## Troubleshooting

-It's advised to turn off the normal Player Bots chat in your `playerbots.conf` by setting  `AiPlayerbot.EnableBroadcasts = 0`

 ## License